Grant-Redmond/cryptwallet/README.md

 Built With Love In Java 8 on IntelliJ Community Edition using the [BitcoinJ Library](https://github.com/bitcoinj/bitcoinj)

-Feel free to clone and submit any suggestions/changes.

-Should work fine in your IDE.
-I'm currently unable to export to an executable file.

-If anyone knows how to clean up all the bitcoinJ files and dependencies, that would be pretty helpful :)

 **This is our first public release**; so download, install and give CRYPT a spin.
-We'd love to hear your feedback, if you run into any errors, or want any functionality additions!
+We'd love to hear your feedback, if you run into any errors, or want any functionality additions let us know!

-Currently CRYPT Wallet is only available for Windows.
-We plan on releasing OSX and Linux versions soon.

-**Again, this is a Beta**, so only move and store small amounts until final release!
+**This is a Beta**, so only move and store small amounts until final release!

 Developers and people interested in contributing, feel free to make a branch and play around.